platformsh/platformsh-docs/sites/friday/src/get-started/flask/_index.md

 [10/10] use_heroku (): N
 ```

-Answer each one, paying attention to what you use for the app_name question as we will need it later.
+Answer each one, paying attention to what you use for the `app_name` question as we will need it later.
 Once
 cookiecutter has generated the template, cd into the directory it just created; it will be the same name you
-gave for the app_name question.
-For the purposes of this guide, I named it my_flask_cookie and will refer to
+gave for the `app_name` question.
+For the purposes of this guide, I named mine `my_flask_cookie` and will refer to
 it throughout the remainder of the guide.

 We need to initiate the contents of this directory as a git repository so before doing anything else, initialize
 the repository: